svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-9.md

-# Exercise 10: Monitor your Cluster with SysDig
+# Monitor your Cluster with SysDig

 IBM Cloud Monitoring with Sysdig is a co-branded cloud-native, and container- intelligence management system that you can include as part of your IBM Cloud architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
 It offers administrators, DevOps teams, and developers full stack telemetry with advanced features to monitor and troubleshoot performance issues, define alerts, and design custom dashboards.
 IBM Cloud Monitoring with Sysdig is operated by Sysdig in partnership with IBM.